What Is A Diesel Heater?

 Very low power usage is part of what makes these small heaters so popular for boondockers who use solar power.

-For that reason, I think diesel heaters for campers are going to start being installed in more kinds of RVs like small travel trailers, motorhomes, and truck campers.
+For that reason, I think diesel heaters for campers are going to be installed in more kinds of RVs like small travel trailers, motorhomes, and truck campers.

 See Also: Portable Vevor Diesel Heater (All-In-One) Review & Setup